Skip Ribbon Commands

 Calculating the development cost charges

-DCCs are calculated based on the type of development and the location.
-One significant point of departure between the water DCC bylaw and the sewer DCC bylaw is that the water DCC will have only one fee structure for the one regional water system, while sewer DCC has four different fee structures aligning with the four sewerage areas in the region.
+DCCs are calculated based on the type of development.
+The water DCC has only one fee structure for the one regional water system (while the liquid waste DCC has four different fee structures aligning with the four sewerage areas in the region).

-Similar to the sewer bylaw, DCCs are based on four separate land use categories: residential lot development unit (detached single-family, duplex and triplex), townhouse, apartment, and non-residential.
-Residential, townhouse, and apartment are charged per unit/dwelling, while non-residential developments ae charged per square foot.
+DCCs are based on four separate land use categories: residential lot development unit (detached single-family, duplex and triplex), townhouse, apartment, and non-residential.
+Residential, townhouse, and apartment are charged per unit/dwelling, while non-residential developments are charged per square foot.

 Collecting the DCC